samjones00/docs/docs/_releases/index.md

  - Integrated Bootstrap v4 UI framework and font-awesome Vector Icons
    - Angular4 uses the more natural Material Design Lite UI framework and Design Icons
- - High-level TypeScrpt and Sass support andstandard .js or .css when preferred
+ - High-level TypeScript and Sass support andstandard .js or .css when preferred
  - End-to-end Typed APIs pre-configured with TypeScript JsonServiceClient and Server DTOs
  - All templates have Routing Enabled in a Multi-page Layout
  - Deep linkable Pretty URLs